Scrum in Agile Testing

 Alas, even the most Scrum-ready teams may struggle to follow the principles when hindered by the wrong tools.
 Using Excel for test cases certainly does not bring the required transparency and flexibility.
 You need a software test tool that supports one of the practical Agile-inspired methodologies.Ā

-It is even better when such a tool can also be used by your entire team. aqua ALM is such a tool: you can use it for all steps of product development, from gathering requirements to implementation and QA.
+It is even better when such a tool can also be used by your entire team. aqua cloud is such a tool: you can use it for all steps of product development, from gathering requirements to implementation and QA.

 Conclusion